theRealAph/ScopeLocals/README.md

 Developers traditionally turn to thread-local variables in situations like this.
-An instance of Class `ThreadLocal` provides developers with an independent variable for each thread to share their own copy of data.
+An instance of Class `ThreadLocal` provides developers with an independent variable for each thread to share its own copy of data.

-The following example shows how a `Server` implementation might use such a thread-local variable to communicate `Permissions` from the server to the database.
+The following example shows how a `Server` implementation might use a thread-local variable to communicate `Permissions` from the server to the database.
 `Server.processRequest()` and `DBDriver.open()` implement the methods
 invoked at 1. and 7. in the thread call stack diagram above.